 "All Cheese Maidens are superheroes?"

-Mrs. Maple smiled and turned to her niece.
+Mrs. Maple smiled and faced her niece.
 "Oh, yes!
 It certainly is true.
 They saved the world once.
 It was 1958, and the Rustlers were coming home from a game against North Judson High..."